r1cksec/cheatsheets/theorie/azure-methodology.md

 ## Azure Key Vault
 Azure Key Vaults are places where encrypted secrets can stored.

+## Azure Resource Manager
+The ARM is the Client deployment and management service for Azure used to manage the access control of resources.

 ## Conditional Access Policies
 Fine-grained controls for access to resources and when or where MFA is applied.

+## Core Domain
+The initial domain name (Example: tenant.onmicrosoft.com)

 ## Enterprise
 The Enterprise represents the Azure global unique identity that a company owns and allows access to subscriptions, tenants and services.